2013 RECOMMENDED ANTHROPOMORPHICS LIST

 [Stories less than 40,000 words, poetry and other short written works.]

-[Story collections, comic collections, graphic novels, non-fiction works, and convention program books.]
+[Story collections, comic collections, convention program books and the like.]

 TOC Recommended Anthropomorphic Graphic Story